 What will you see at Burrong Falls?
 Burrong Falls are for real waterfall aficionados.
 They are a bit out of the way and if it has been raining the dirt road could be a bit slippery but in full flight, the falls would be spectacular.
 These 25-30m terraced falls had a sad dribble coming down the day of our visit, but you could see the potential.
 Just imaging what it could look like was enough for us, it is a pretty spot.

-There are some tantalising vantage points from where you are two third of the way up the falls, but you need to take care.
+There are some tantalising vantage points from where you are two thirds of the way up the falls, but you need to take care.
 The jutting boulders that offer the best views are slippery when wet and stick out quite precariously from the hill side.

-Location – The are two routes to Silverband Falls.
-From Halls Gap it is 10 minutes to Silverband Falls, head south along the shores of Lake Bellfield and follow the signs.
+Location – There are two routes to Silverband Falls.
+From Halls Gap it is 10 minutes to Silverband Falls, head south along the shore of Lake Bellfield and follow the signs.
 If you have been exploring Mackenzie Falls or Reed Lookout, you can also get there from Mt Victory Road.
 Look for the hairpin turn off from Mt Victory Road and follow the signs.
 The road gets very narrow, but it is a one-way road, something we only realised when we went to go out the way came in.
 We also spotted a deer coming in from Mt Victory Road so keep an eye out.

 Getting to the falls – From the carpark it is an 800m walk along a shady, flat dirt path to Silverband Falls.
-It is a lovely walk, there are lots of small birds flitting around, watch the flashes of colour from the wrens and robins.
+It is a lovely walk, there are lots of small birds flitting around, watch for flashes of colour from the wrens and robins.

 What will you see at Silverband Falls?
 This is one the Grampians most popular waterfalls and it is easy to see why.
-For most of the year it is a narrow, single drop 25m tall falls and you can right up next to them.
+For most of the year it is a narrow, single drop 25m tall falls and you can get right up next to them.
 It is quite amazing; the thin stream of water seems to disappear into the pebbles at the base and you can stand right there with your hand in the falls.
 Kids and the young at heart will have a lot of fun being able to get so close to the falling water.
 It makes Silverband Falls a unique experience.